 If you keep them out of heat, direct sunlight and moisture, we would estimate a few years.
 Heat and moisture are the cause of the pots breaking down.

 Instead of drilling deep into the earth for oil to make plastics, scientists have found a way to breakdown plants into natural sugars which then can be used to produce a new breed of Earth-friendly plastics.

 What is the significance of being "Tree-free"?

-With our plant food additive, it is not 100% PLA.
+With our plant food additives, it is not 100% PLA.
 We are using a high percent of a natural product that allows the pot to break down faster than standard PLA.
 There is no easy answer when it comes to the material science and applications for it.
 We are not claiming bio-degradable.
 If anything is left after the growing season, you can till it up for the following season or take what is left and industrial compost it.

 What happens if part of my pot is still left after the growing season?

-The material that is being used is BPI certified for industrial compostability.
-Our product has not been tested yet and we are hoping with the support and funding that we can submit for the same testing.
 Since every gardening environment is different, your pot may breakdown into nothing over a growing season or you may have a little part of your pot left.
 Any product that is still recognizable can be tilled up for nutrients for your next growing season or you can industrial compost it with your organics.

 How long do the pots last above ground with plant/soil in them?

-You can preplant in the pots without any issue.
+You can pre-plant in the pots without any issue.
 You have around 6 months above ground with dirt and plants before the pot gets too soft.